 They need to know if you have any of these conditions:

-Heart or vessel disease like slow heart rate, worsening heart failure, heart block, sick sinus syndrome, or Raynaud's disease
+Heart or vessel disease, such as slow heartbeat, worsening heart failure, heart block, sick sinus syndrome, or Raynaud syndrome

-Lung or breathing disease, like asthma or emphysema
+Lung or breathing disease, such as asthma or emphysema

-An unusual or allergic reaction to metoprolol, other beta blockers, medications, foods, dyes, or preservatives
+An unusual or allergic reaction to metoprolol, other medications, foods, dyes, or preservatives

 Pregnant or trying to get pregnant